pierre-scality/scality-tools/ring_disk/README.md

 You can run multiple install.
 The security is based on the witness files stored in /var/tmp\
 This files may be erased.
 Be careful when running multiple instance of the script.

+# Additionnal tool hpdisk.sh
+This tool was developped to test the ssacli interface with bash scripts.

+Following line will create a RAID0 device on the given pd
+'''
+./hpdisk.sh build 2 1I:1:55
+'''

+Following line show the pd for a mounted disk
+'''
+./hpdisk.sh pd 2 /scality/disk01
+'''

+Following line will create fs and mount a free device and mount it
+'''
+./hpdisk.sh prepare 2 /scality/disk01
+'''